lljb3/Corp-Full-Theme/README.md

 3. Streamline the way to include a custom post type in your child theme!

+## What's new in 3.8?

+1. Added WP Smush Pro, we're no longer using the regular version of Smush.
+Now we can upload any size images we want and Smush Pro will optimize them all!

+2. Added the newest WP Rocket.

+3. Removed Bootstrap 3 Shortcodes.
+It is no longer recommended to use that plugin on this theme.

+4. Updated the recommended plugin list.

 ## What's new in 3.7.2?

 1. Tested PHP 7.2!
 All sites should be at least 7.1 but preferably 7.2!